2gis/on-premise-helm-charts/charts/mapgl-js-api/README.md

-# 2GIS MapGL JS API (Helm chart)
+# 2GIS MapGL JS API service

-This repository contains a [Helm chart](https://helm.sh/docs/topics/charts/) for deploying the MapGL JS API service.
-This service is part of 2GIS On-Premise services, which allow you to deploy [2GIS products](https://dev.2gis.com/) on your own sites.

-For more information on MapGL JS API, see the [service documentation](https://docs.2gis.com/en/on-premise/map).
+Use this Helm chart to deploy MapGL JS API service, which is a part of 2GIS's [On-Premise Maps services](https://docs.2gis.com/en/on-premise/map).

-To learn more about 2GIS On-Premise services, visit [docs.2gis.com](https://docs.2gis.com/en/on-premise/overview).
+Read more about the On-Premise solution [here](https://docs.2gis.com/en/on-premise/overview).

+> **Note:**
+>
+> All On-Premise services are beta, and under development.

+See the [documentation](https://docs.2gis.com/en/on-premise/map) to learn about:

+- Architecture of the service.

+- Installing the service.

+    When filling in the keys for `values-mapgl.yaml` configuration file, refer to the documentation and the list of keys below.

+- Updating the service.

 ## Installing the Chart